PLPAcademy/day-3-assignment-MichelleThuo/README.md

 B) Install to a custom directory
 C) Add Python to PATH
 D) Install all available features
+**Answer:**
+**C) Add Python to PATH**
+Ensuring that "Add Python to PATH" is checked during installation makes it easier to run Python from the command line without needing to manually add it later.

 How do you verify Python installation on any system?